Pbc teacher licensure

 The program may be completed only through part-time study, combining online courses at UNCG and summer study on campus.
 We admit students into the PBC program each spring.
-We will be admitting the next class of students to the PBC in Dance Education program in summer 2024.
-The program is competitive, and the application deadline is April 1, 2024.
+We will be admitting the next class of students to the PBC in Dance Education program in summer 2025, students admitted in Summer 2025 will begin course work in the summer A term.
+The program is competitive, and the application deadline is April 1, 2025.
 Candidates for the program from North Carolina, as well as other states and countries, are welcomed.

 Applications must include a statement of interest, academic transcripts, and three letters of recommendation, including at least one academic reference.
 No GRE is required.